trustoncloud/tmxcaliber/README.md

   source                Path to the ThreatModel JSON file or directory containing ThreatModel JSON files.

 options:
-  --output OUTPUT       Output file to write the results.
-If not provided, prints to stdout.
-  --output OUTPUT       Output file to write the results.
-If not provided, prints to stdout.
-  --output OUTPUT       Output file to write the results.
-If not provided, prints to stdout.
   -h, --help            show this help message and exit --output OUTPUT       Output CSV file to write the results.
 If not provided, prints to stdout.
   --severity {very high,high,medium,low,very low}